CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 Examples Section
 ----------------
 The examples section must consist of Ansible tasks which can be used as a reference to build playbooks.
+The example section must include CRUD operations that can be performed using the module.
+It should include examples for adding, updating, querying, and removing an object.
+Each example should include the required parameters and the expected state of the object.
 The format of this section is shown below:

 .. code-block:: yaml